The Ultimate Chimneys for Victorian Era Center Draft Lamps

 fully annealed heat resistant borosilicate glass.

-Store Lamp Chimney - 4" base
+PREMIUM, CUSTOM-MADE Store Lamp in thick Borosilicate Glass Chimney - 4" base NOW IN STOCK!!!

-Mammoth chimney - B&H #89 - Globe Incandescent #2 - Pittsburgh Mammoth
+Mammoth chimney - B&H #89 - Globe Incandescent #2 -

 The three real "Mammoth" lamps were the Globe Incandescent #2, Pittsburgh Mammoth and the most common, the B&H #89.
 Whereas most " store lamps" utilized a 4" fitter chimney, these three lamps used a 4 1/2" fitter chimney with an unusual wasp waist and tall flame spreader.

 The 2 1/2" diameter wick used in these mammoth lamps produced over 10,000 BTU/hr of heat: Essentially the same wick was later used in the Perfection heater!
 With that heat came a price to be paid, however - fragile chimneys.
 Original chimneys were made with a soda lime glass and only 1/16" thick.
-These new chimneys are 3/32" thick and made from annealed borosilicate glass, and they can take the extreme heat without cracking.
+My new chimneys are 3/32" thick and made from annealed borosilicate glass, and they can take the extreme heat without cracking.

-B&H 89, Globe Incandescent #2, Pittsburgh Mammoth
+B&H 89, Globe Incandescent #2, Pittsburgh Mammoth, Standard #2

-4 ½ fitter, 11 ½" tall
+4 ½ fitter (4.476''), 11 ½" tall

 Thickness: 3/32"